oVirt/ovirt-site/source/event/workshop/global-workshops.html.md

 *   The workshop is free of charge.
 Facilities at Red Hat Bangalore can accomodate at least 50 participants.
 We will look at adding additional participant slots based on demand.
 *   Beverage breaks and lunch will be provided to all attendees.
+*   Full details of workshop, including a draft schedule, are on the [Bangalore oVirt Workshop](Bangalore oVirt Workshop) page.

 #### Red Hat Bangalore Campus Workshop Outstanding Action Items